How does it work?

 The programme: The programme is well structured into distinct phases for the most effective way to develop young people.
 Content is designed so young people: come together as a team and create a bond, engaging with their local area through a community challenge, a Dragon's Den style presentation and they receive recognition of their achievements.

 Young people will gain qualifications, take part in workshops, engage with businesses, become more self-aware and develop empathy as some outcomes.
-There is far too much to tell you about here; why not have a look through our gallery or ask us how you can get involved!

 Exit Routes: An essential element to each Get on Track are the exit routes available to young people.
 We set up and support young people to access next steps in Sport, Training, Employment, Volunteering and/or Education.